angarsky/diveintopython/learn/functions/generators.md

     yield '!'
 ```

-In this example, the `simple_generator()` function has three yield statements, which will produce three values: 'Hello', 'World', and '!'.
+In this example, the `simple_generator()` function has three yield statements, which will produce three values: `Hello`, `World`, and `!`.
 When the function is called, it does not immediately execute its code; instead, it returns an iterator object.
 Each time the iterator's `__next__()` method is called, the function will execute until it hits a `yield` statement.
 At that point, the function will pause its execution and return the value to the caller.
 The next time the iterator's `__next__()` method is called, the function will resume execution where it left off and continue until it reaches the next `yield` statement or the end of the function.

-#### Example 2: Generator function with parameters in Python
+### Example 2: Generator function with parameters in Python

 ```python
 def even_numbers(maximum):